The Law Commission recommendation for Shared Parenting

-In India, the principle that father is the natural guardian is put to rest and best interests of the child even supersede statutory provisions.
+In India, the principle that the father is the natural guardian is put to rest and best interests of the child even supersede statutory provisions.
 In this principle, custody is mainly awarded to mothers and the father gets visitation rights.
-But there are cases where the court has altered the previous decision of father’s visitation rights and allowed the mother to take the child to Australia where she had relocated.
+But there are cases where the court has altered the previous decision of the father’s visitation rights and allowed the mother to take the child to Australia where she had relocated.

 Also, the custody rights to the father are denied by many High Courts even when they had greater economic prosperity.
 Ina recent judgement (Kumar V Jahgirdhar vs Chethana Ramatheertha 4230-31 / 2003) SC has reversed the observation that the mother is always the natural guardian and the custody will be given to her always.

 This shared parenting judgement was delivered in the case of KM Vinaya v B Srinivas,

 - The minor child was directed to be with the father from 1 January to 30 June and with the mother from 1 July to 31 December of every year.